Table of Contents

 2. Scalability

 - Node.js supports microservices and horizontal scaling, making it easy to grow your app as user demand increases.
-It works well with containerized environments like Docker and Kubernetes.
+It works well with containerized environments such as Docker and Kubernetes.

-- Laravel is also scalable, particularly when paired with services like Laravel Vapor (serverless) or Redis queues, but it may require more architectural planning to achieve the same level of scalability.
+- Laravel is also scalable, especially when used with services like Laravel Vapor (serverless) or Redis queues, but it may require more architectural planning to reach the same level of scalability.

 Verdict: Node.js is better suited for fast-scaling, distributed systems.